Sunspot Solar Observatory Officials Deny That Aliens Are The Reason They Closed Down, But Still Won’t Say Why

 The mystery of why the Sunspot Solar Observatory closed down suddenly a couple of weeks ago is getting deeper and deeper, as officials from the New Mexico telescope insist that it wasn’t aliens.

-As previously reported by the Inquisitr, ten days ago (Thursday, September 6, to be exact), the FBI swooped into a small New Mexico town – by some accounts in a Blackhawk helicopter – and ordered everyone out of the building.
+As previously reported by the Inquisitr, 10 days ago (Thursday, September 6, to be exact), the FBI swooped into a small New Mexico town – by some accounts in a Blackhawk helicopter – and ordered everyone out of the building.
 Also evacuated were residents of a dozen or so area homes, as well as the nearby post office.

-Now nearly two weeks on, nobody is talking.
-The scientific consortium that administers the telescope has been tight-lipped, the FBI isn’t saying, and when an Albuquerque Journal reporter tried to talk to the Otero County Sheriff about it, the phone went wonky and cut out while the sheriff was in mid-sentence.
+Now nearly two weeks later, nobody is talking.
+The scientific consortium that administers the telescope has been tight-lipped, the FBI isn’t saying anything, and when an Albuquerque Journal reporter tried to talk to the Otero County Sheriff about it, the phone went wonky and cut out while the sheriff was in mid-sentence.

 So when the FBI, Blackhawk helicopters, sudden evacuations, mysterious phone trouble, and government stonewalling all converge in the same story, it can mean only one thing: aliens.